Kaminarimon in Asakusa

 So here became the entertainment district in Tokyo.

 Crowded Nakamise Street

 The Great Kanto Earthquake in 1923 and the World War II had damaged this town, but here had recovered strongly on each occasion.

-Since 1960s, new downtowns such as Shinjuku and Shibuya has developed, so Asakusa has become an sightseeing town with the atmosphere of old Edo city.
+Since 1960s, new downtowns such as Shinjuku and Shibuya have developed in Tokyo, so Asakusa has become an sightseeing town with the atmosphere of old Edo city.

-is the gate leading to Sensoji temple, and is located about 400
+Kaminarimon is the gate leading to Sensôji temple, and is the most popular landmark of Asakusa.

 In the right side of the gate, a statue of "God of Wind" stands.

 And in the left side of the gate, a statue of "God of Thunder" stands.

 They are the guardian gods protecting the temple from wind and flood damage.